 Below are a few of our recommended Workday security best practices:

-• Review user-based security groups on an ongoing basis to ensure folks don’t have access to sectors that they shouldn’t.
+- Review user-based security groups on an ongoing basis to ensure folks don’t have access to sectors they shouldn’t.

-• With the growing importance of GDPR compliance and legislation, keep an eye on your baseline security posture and make sure to routinely track any changes you notice.
+- With the growing importance of GDPR compliance and legislation, keep an eye on your baseline security posture and make sure to track any changes you notice routinely.

-• There are more critical times to test your security environment than just your standard monthly tests.
-During implementation and testing, after adding new functionality, whenever a worker gets assigned to multiple groups (and thus, has access to multiple different security areas) or you make changes to security groups, you should always test to make sure those changes haven’t granted anyone inappropriate security access.
+- There are more critical times to test your security environment than just your standard monthly tests.
+During implementation and testing, after adding new functionality, whenever a worker gets assigned to multiple groups (and thus, has access to numerous different security areas) or you make changes to security groups, you should always test to make sure those changes haven’t granted anyone inappropriate security access.

 A Few Common Mistakes to Avoid